matt-auckland/personal-site/index.md

 ## About this site

-Fast, accesible, and minimal, this is just a place to show my personal projects and share my thoughts.
+I just wanted to build something that was quick to load, and accesible, with minimal design.
+This is just a place to show a few personal projects and share my thoughts.
 This site is built with {% extLink 'https://www.11ty.dev/' 'Eleventy' %}, mostly using {% extLink 'https://mozilla.github.io/nunjucks/' 'Nunjucks templates' %} and Markdown.